Visiting Fellowship Programme

-In accordance with Dutch immigration regulations, applicants must be able to return to their country of origin when they have completed their work or term of study at the African Studies Centre.
+- In accordance with visa regulations, applicants must be able to return to their country of origin after their fellowship.

 How to apply

-- a copy of at least one international publication
+- a copy of at least two international publications.

 - Research programme